 This policy outlines the accommodations available for students with disabilities or other qualifying needs.
-Its goal is to ensure that all students have an equitable opportunity to succeed while maintaining the integrity of our online courses, which are structured in 8-and 15-week modules with pre-distributed content and assignments.
+Its goal is to ensure that all students have an equitable opportunity to

 General Principles:

 - Equity: Accommodations should provide students with disabilities or other qualifying needs the same opportunity to succeed as other students. - Reasonable Accommodations: Accommodations must be reasonable and should not fundamentally alter the nature of the course or compromise academic standards. - Flexibility: The online format and modular course structure already offer significant flexibility, and accommodations will complement this setup.